L'OCCITANE External Data Privacy Notice

 Who We Disclose Personal Data About You To

-We disclose some of the personal data we have collected about you to the following parties or organisations outside L’Occitane in order to fulfill our services to you:
+We disclose some of the personal data we have collected about you to the following parties or organisations within or outside L’Occitane in order to fulfill our services to you:

 In addition to the above, where required to do so by law, we will disclose personal data about you to the relevant authorities or to law enforcement agencies.